 - 1 bag raw spinach cut into ½” strips, 9 ounces or 255 grams

-- 2 cups soy milk unflavored and unsweetened
+- 2 cups gluten free soy milk unflavored and unsweetened

 In a large pot, combine the water, soaked navy beans, salt, bouillon, onion, garlic, tomato paste, crushed tomatoes, dried basil, and dried parsley.

 Bring to a boil.
 Boil uncovered for 20 minutes.

 Add in the mushrooms, zucchini, tofu, and lasagna noodle pieces.
 Stir constantly while adding the lasagna noodle pieces to prevent them sticking together (try to scatter them throughout the pot and avoid adding a clump of them).